Chapter Four: Consent

 LIVE NEUROLOGICAL VALIDATION

 "You'll be conscious," Dr. Levin said.
 "Lightly sedated.
-Discomfort is minimal."
+Pain is negligible."

-The hollow sound of five breaths taken in near-unison moved through the room.
+The hollow sound of breaths drawn in near-unison moved through the room.

 Halvorsen returned to the podium's edge and outlined six domains: cognitive throughput, motor coordination, emotional regulation, sleep optimization, sensory integration, adaptive decision-making.
 As she spoke, the hologram pulsed softly behind her.

 "Catalyst learns your brain as you learn it," she said, her voice dropping.
-"Emergent effects: heightened intuition, nonverbal synchronization, uncanny pattern recognition, time distortion under stress; have surfaced in trials.
-They're inconsistent, not guaranteed, and not in our FDA filing."
+"Emergent effects have surfaced in trials: heightened intuition, nonverbal synchronization, uncanny pattern recognition, time distortion under stress.
+They're inconsistent, not guaranteed, and not in our FDA claims."

 "But they exist," Mateo said.
 Not quite a question.